dubbo-x/dubbo-samples/golang/README.md

-# examples
+# Dubbo-go Samples

-Examples of dubbo-go
+Samples for Apache Dubbo-go

 ## What does this contain